CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

   * You need the cliapp and webapp to share a [volume](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference)
   * You need to publish a [port](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) for the webapp to be accessible on your host machine.

 We've provided you with a _very_ minimal docker compose file below.
-Using the reference material above and your answers to part 4 complete the file so you that you can reproduce the same result as part 4 with only a single `docker-compose up` command?
+Using the reference material above and your answers to part 4 complete the file so you that you can reproduce the same result as part 4 with only a single `docker compose up` command?

 ```yaml
 # Copy this into a file called `docker-compose.yml`